 Courses are offered complimentary to all registered Conference participants and are replacing Tutorials that were offered until HCII2024 upon an additional registration fee.

-COURSES WILL BE RUN either 'in-person' or 'on-line'
+COURSES WILL BE RUN either 'on-site' or 'on-line'

 Courses aim to provide practical guidance

-Accepted Courses will be announced in the Conference website
+Accepted Courses will be listed on the Conference website

 providing a detailed description and short CV of the instructor(s)